How to build a marketplace app

 • Upload profile picture

 On a marketplace, both sellers and buyers typically have accounts and user profiles.
-So, you’ll need a standard sign-up and profile creation flow for both user groups.
+You’ll need a standard sign-up and profile creation flow for both user groups.
 You’ll also need to store the account info in a way that is secure and compliant with local legal requirements.

 Listing management